- Contractor Resources

-Seriously though, yes, it is possible to do your accounts yourself and to complete all of the necessary tax return forms.
-Having said that, not only will it take up many hours of your valuable time – which could be used for chargeable work, or for spending quality time with family and friends – you also stand an above average chance of getting it wrong.
-Which could lead to any number of worrying situations, such as where you’ve not put enough aside to cover your tax bill, or you get fined for the unpaid tax because you missed a vital date.
+Having said that, not only will it take up many hours of your valuable time (which could be used for chargeable work, or for spending quality time with family and friends), but you also run the very real risk of getting it wrong.
+This could lead to any number of worrying situations, such as where you’ve not put enough aside to cover your tax bill, or you get fined for the unpaid tax because you missed a vital deadline.

 Providing an accountancy service involves far more than simply checking invoices and receipts, and then filling in a tax return form once a year.
-A good accountant will provide ongoing, proactive advice throughout the year and not just at the end when it will probably be too late to save you from an excessive tax bill.
+A good accountant will provide ongoing, proactive advice throughout the year and not just at the end - when it will probably be too late to save you from an excessive tax bill.
 And in order to do this, they have to keep abreast of the UK tax system and all of its regulations and legislative changes - including staying compliant with iXBRL format documents.

 Poor tax planning, or even worse no tax planning, can lead to any number of financial difficulties - such as an overdrawn directors loan account, financial penalties due to late or incorrectly submitted tax submissions, incurring additional tax for things that are classed as ‘benefits in kind’ and so on.
 The list is endless.